roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-07 ****** bysex4every1© Well, you get the picture.
+Well, you get the picture.
 I might have been a slut before - oh, who am I kidding, I already was a big slut - but Jerry, David, Brian, Henry, Carter and Donald turned me into a downright whore, using, fucking and degrading me day after day, week after week.
 Instead of giving you guys - and girls - a play-by- play of what happened to me each and every day, I'll stick to some red-letter moments, so you won't get bored.

  So, I was having the time of my life - my husband not so much, lol - and getting paid handsomely for a job well done.
 The guys were able and willing to put in even more effort, thanks to having two whores - instead of just one - at their disposal to have their way with, pretty much anytime and anyhow they wanted, and so the company boomed.
 We were able to reel in some big accounts and our numbers were looking very good.